simplify-tec/configuration-api-sample/README.md

 )
 public interface WelcomeCardPortletConfiguration {
 ```

-Where you set some properties of your configuration in general.
-The most important one is **id**.
+Where you set some general properties of your configuration.
+The most important one is the `id`.
 It is used by OSGI to identify your configuration.
-You should always use the interface's *package* plus its *name* preceded by a dot as your **id**.
+You should always use the interface's `package` concatenated with its `name` preceded by a dot as your `id`.

 #### Meta.AD:
 ```java
 @Meta.AD(
     deflt = "blue",